mitevpi/stenotype/README.md

 ![Stenotype Icon](Assets/stenotype_icon.png)
 # Stenotype
 Stenotype is a helper class library for working with the Revit API.
-It consists of .NET helper/extension wrapper classes and methods for writing modular Revit API code, faster (and only once).
-The classes can be used for any custom Revit tools/scripts.
+It consists of .NET helper/extension wrapper classes and methods for writing modular Revit API code faster, and keeping a record.
 The main code library to reference is the compiled .dll from the C# Stenotype library in this repository.

-### Debugging
-IronPython debugging can be done through [RevitPythonShell](https://github.com/architecture-building-systems/revitpythonshell), via the python script included in this repo.
-C# debugging: COMING SOON.

 ### Documentation
-API documentation for authors: COMING SOON.
+API documentation for authors is included as .chm help-file: [API Documentation](https://github.com/mitevpi/stenotype/blob/master/Documentation/Help/Stenotype%20API%20Documentation.chm).
+Documentation created with Sandcastle Help File Builder.

 ### C# Usage
 Typical usage within a C# Revit environment (Visual Studio - [Revit External Command](http://usa.autodesk.com/adsk/servlet/index?siteID=123112&id=20132893) or [Revit Add-In](https://github.com/Andrey-Bushman/Revit2018AddInTemplateSet)).